 If traveling home by plane, request flight assistance ahead of your flight so that you do not have to walk long distances in the airport and so that help is on hand, if needed, when boarding the plane and managing any luggage you may have.
 If you require a long-haul flight (longer than 3 hours) home be sure to stretch your legs every 2 hours during the flight.

 Pack a small cushion or pillow to place between your abdomen and your car or plane seatbelt to prevent discomfort.
-Pack loose fitting clothing with a broad, loose elasticated waistband (such as yoga or stretch pants) to wear for the return journey.
+Pack loose-fitting clothing with a broad, loose elasticated waistband (such as yoga or stretch pants) to wear for the return journey.

 Traveling patients may request a pair of thrombosis stockings to wear for the journey home to aid in circulation.

 Many traveling patients are concerned about what they would do should any problems arise during the post-op period and ongoing recovery after they have returned home.
-At Vital Health Institute we offer a unique follow-up care program, which offers a level of care (including ongoing distance care) that simply is unavailable at other endometriosis treatment centers.
+At Vital Health Endometriosis Center we offer a unique follow-up care program, which offers a level of care (including ongoing distance care) that simply is unavailable at other endometriosis treatment centers.

 Patients return home with pain medication and sufficient refills to manage any post-operative pain during their recovery and the healing process.